Titus – or rather, the two actors who played him -- promoted that image of the company in television commercials for 40 years.

 On another trip to Europe they found a fish-shaped cracker they correctly predicted would be a winner as Pepperidge Farm Goldfish snacks.

-By then, Pepperidge Farm was a national company.
+By then, Pepperidge Farm had grown into a national company.
 Henry Rudkin had quit his Wall Street job to manage marketing and finances.
-Margaret Rudkin was president, taking the first bite of every new product and appearing in television commercials.
+Margaret Rudkin served as president, taking the first bite of every new product and appearing in television commercials.
 (Watch a video here.)
 In 1956, 63-year-old Parker Fennelly of Northeast Harbor, Maine, began appearing in Pepperidge Farm commercials as Titus Moody delivering bread in a horse-drawn wagon.
 It was one of the most successful -- and longest running -- advertising campaigns ever.

 Broke No Longer